 - Complete lack of motivation

-- Slowing to a snail’s pace when walking up slight grade
+- Slowing to a snail’s pace when walking up a slight grade

 - Extremely crabby, irritable, intolerant of others